Understanding Financial Offenses In MAINE

 • Tax Evasion.
 Whether it is state or federal tax obligations, the nonpayment or underpayment of a tax bill is known as tax evasion.

-Examples of Maine Financial Crimes
+Examples Of MAINE Financial Crimes

 With so many types of white-collar crime, the circumstances from which these charges could arise vary greatly.
 Consider the following examples to better understand some common financial offenses.